 What makes a brownie fudgy?

-It usually has a high fat ratio compared to other ingredients, especially flour.
+It usually has a high ratio of fat in relation to the rest of the ingredients, especially flour.
 Too much flour will render drier, cakey brownies.

 Baking time also plays a part because we want fudgy and chewy, not the dry fudge type.